Top 10 IT Security Recommendations

 Due to hardware failure, malware infection, or other causes can put you into a situation where your data is permanently lost or inaccessible.
 Be sure to regularly backup your data which you find important.

-- Cloud backups is a very popular choice amongst users.
+- Cloud backups are a very popular choice amongst users.
 An application sits on the computer and backs up the data on a scheduled or continuous basis

 - Backing up to an External Hard Drive is still a good choice and most manufacturers provide free software to backup the data.
 The problem with backing up to an External Hard Drive is remembering to do it, unless it is constantly plugged in.